 Comparison to other literature

-Much of the existing literature focuses on the association of statins alone with neurodegenerative outcomes, with other lipid-regulating agents being grouped as “non-statin cholesterol-lowering drugs”.24 This echoes the distribution of participants among subgroups in our analysis, with the statin subgroup including almost all participants.
+Much of the existing literature focuses on the association of statins alone with neurodegenerative outcomes, while other lipid-regulating agents are grouped as “non-statin cholesterol-lowering drugs”.24 Is this different from your study?
+Is this what you did too?
+This echoes the distribution of participants among subgroups in our analysis, with the statin subgroup including almost all participants.
+OK, but is there anything new?

 Several previous studies have demonstrated that statins are the overwhelmingly favoured methods of cholesterol control.

+You need to say something like: This section will explore comparisons in a variety of areas or something.

 Statins and all-cause dementia

-A recent Cochrane Review identified two randomized trials comparing treatment with statins versus non-treatment for the prevention of dementia, only one of which presented information on the incidence of dementia.25 This study (Heart Protection Study) showed no effect of treatment with simvastatin on all-cause dementia risk (OR: 1.00, 95%CI:0.61-1.65),26 but concerns were raised over the diagnostic criteria used.
+.
+A recent Cochrane Review carried out a study (?) on two randomized trials.
+These trials examined the prevention of dementia by comparing treatment with statins versus non-treatment and only one of the trials presented information on the incidence of dementia.25 This trial (Heart Protection Study) showed no effect of treatment with simvastatin on all-cause dementia risk (OR: 1.00, 95%CI:0.61-1.65),26 but concerns were raised over the diagnostic criteria used.
 A meta-analysis of 30 observational studies found a reduced risk of all-cause dementia was associated with statin treatment (RR 0.83, 95%CI: 0.79–0.87).27

 These sources of evidence conflict with the findings of our analysis, where statin use was associated with an increased risk of all-cause dementia.
-However, some of the included studies in the meta-analysis specifically exclude vascular dementia from the definition of all-cause dementia,28 which may lead to a artifical protective effect of statins on all-cause dementia
+However, some of the included studies in the meta-analysis specifically exclude vascular dementia from the definition of all-cause dementia,28 which may lead to an artifical protective effect of statins on all-cause dementia.
+So why is yours still relevant then?
+Two studies, diametrically opposed – why should I listen to you?

 Statins and Alzheimer’s disease

 Our results are broadly in line with the findings of two distinct approaches examining the effect of statin treatment on subsequent Alzheimer’s disease.
-No randomized trials of statins for the prevention of Alzheimer’s disease have been reported, but a recent meta-analysis of 20 observational studies found statins were associated with a reduced risk of Alzheimer’s disease (RR 0.69, 95% CI 0.60–0.80), though the reduction was more extreme than observed in our analysis.27 In addition, a recent Mendelian randomization study examining the effect of genetic inhibition of HMGCR on Alzheimer’s disease found a small reduction in risk of Alzheimer’s disease, comparable in magnitude to our findings, but could not rule out no effect (OR: 0.91, 95%CI: 0.63-1.31).29
+No randomized trials of statins for the prevention of Alzheimer’s disease have been reported, but a recent meta-analysis of 20 observational studies BY WHOM? found statins were associated with a reduced risk of Alzheimer’s disease (RR 0.69, 95% CI 0.60–0.80), though the reduction was more extreme than observed in our analysis.27 In addition, a recent Mendelian randomization study examining the effect of genetic inhibition of HMGCR on Alzheimer’s disease found a small reduction in risk of Alzheimer’s disease, comparable in magnitude to our findings, but could not rule out no effect (OR: 0.91, 95%CI: 0.63-1.31).29

 An additional analysis found no difference in effect between lipophilic and hydrophilic statins for the prevention of Alzheimer’s disease, consistent with a recent meta-analysis.30

+Again – need some sort of “These findings are in line with the findings of this chapter” or something

 Statins and non-Alzheimer’s disease dementia

 Much less literature is available on the association between lipid-regulating agents and vascular dementia or other dementia.
 A recent review found four observational studies examining the association of statins and vascular dementia found evidence of an effect (RR:0.93, 95% CI 0.74–1.16).27 This contrasts with the increased effect found in our analysis.
+For God sake man this is a DISCUSSION.
+DISCUSS the fact that these are different.
+Draw some conclusions for me.
+Lead me to your point.
 An additional analysis found that lipophilic statins were more harmful than hydrophilic statins in vascular dementia, potentially due to their ability to cross the blood brain barrier.
+AND AGAIN

 Other drug classes